-83 percent of guys trim some or all of their body hair, according to a survey we conducted.
-What they may not realize is that manscaping is good for more than just feeling silky smooth: It reduces body odor, too.
+83 percent of guys trim some or all of their body hair, according to a survey we conducted a few years back.
+What they may not realize, though, is that manscaping is good for more than just feeling silky smooth: It reduces body odor, too.
 Here’s how it works…

 Body odor doesn’t come from your body as such, but from the bacteria that break down your sweat.
 Regardless of how manscaped you are, hair-producing areas like your armpits and your groin are particularly prone to these smells because they’re home to large populations of apocrine sweat glands.
 These glands produce a kind of sweat that’s swarmed on by bacteria due to its high protein content — the more bacteria present, the stronger the smell.
 If you let the hair in these areas grow wild, however, the fur further traps this sweat, creating a swampy environment that allows the stink-producing bacteria to thrive.